A Guide To Astrotourism

 The Northern Lights

 The otherworldly Northern Lights – officially called the Aurora Borealis – are a dazzling light phenomenon caused by collisions between electrically charged particles released from the sun that interact with gases such as oxygen and nitrogen.
 The unpredictable nature of the Aurora means it’s difficult to guarantee a viewing, but there are places in the world where you’re more likely to see them.
 In the Northern Hemisphere, the Aurora Borealis is centred around the Arctic Circle, so you’re most likely to experience the lights in countries like Iceland, Canada, Scandinavia and Greenland.
 In the Southern Hemisphere, Antarctica is your best bet, but there are some sightings in the south of New Zealand as well as Argentina.
 It’s also hard to determine when the best time to go is, but many recommend trying at the end of March or September as the spring and autumn equinoxes mean higher chances.

 For almost 30 years, Nebraska has hosted a week-long Star Party at Merritt Reservoir, a place which boasts spectacular astronomical views.
 The Beginner’s Field School will ease newbies into the world of stargazing, while long-time observers can enter star-themed challenges including an astro-photo contest. nebraskastarparty.org

 Yorkshire Dark Skies Festival

-Yorkshire’s annual Dark Skies Festival (running now until 1 March) features over 100 events and activities revolving around the skies and space.
+Yorkshire’s Dark Skies Festival is back for its second event his year, featuring over 100 events and activities revolving around the skies and space.
 Hosted by the North York Moors and Yorkshire Dales National Parks, the festival features astronomy talks, stargazing experiences, after-dark cycling, night expeditions and virtual space travel experiences. darkskiesnationalparks.org

 You might also like...